reframejs/reframe/docs/usage-manual.md

    <br/>
    The DOM will not change.

-Setting `doNotRenderInBrowser: true` makes the page considerably faster as no (or much less) JavaScript is loaded and exectued.
+Setting `doNotRenderInBrowser: true` makes the page considerably faster.

-So if your page has no interactive views, then you can set `doNotRenderInBrowser: true`.
+So if your page has no interactive views, then you should set `doNotRenderInBrowser: true`.
-More precisely, you can set `doNotRenderInBrowser: true` if your page's view is stateless.
+(Precisely speaking, you should set `doNotRenderInBrowser: true` if and only if your page's views are stateless.)

-E.g. a functional React component is always stateless and if your page is composed of functional React components only, then you can set `doNotRenderInBrowser: true`.
+By setting `doNotRenderInBrowser: true` to all your pages, you remove browser-side JavaScript.
+In other words you remove the frontend and the view library (React/Vue/etc.) is only used on the server as an HTML template engine.

 <br/>